“Two roads diverged in a wood, and I —

 What is Collaborative Divorce in New Hampshire?

-A focus of Attorney Connolly, Collaborative Law defines a fast-emerging “interest-based” divorce process where the parties agree to settle the issues arising from the dissolution of the marriage in a cooperative way, through confidential settlement conferences.
+A focus of Attorney Phinney, Collaborative Law defines a fast-emerging “interest-based” divorce process where the parties agree to settle the issues arising from the dissolution of the marriage in a cooperative way, through confidential settlement conferences.

 Both parties commit to negotiate in good faith, to exchange information in an honest and timely manner and to maintain an atmosphere of honesty, integrity and professionalism.
 The parties and their attorneys sign an agreement promising to adhere to these principles.
 If the agreement is violated, or the parties cannot reach an agreement, the attorneys must withdraw and cannot represent their clients in further litigation.